What Is The Candida Diet?

 Treating Candida is not always easy because it is such an opportunistic pathogen.
 Improving your diet, most importantly by removing all added sugars, is the first step.
 Taking a good probiotic will crowd out the Candida yeast and start to heal your gut.
 And some natural antifungals will help to reverse the Candida overgrowth.

-We’ve put together lots of Candida Diet recipes in this section.
+We’ve put together lots of delicious recipes in this section.
 We’re always adding more, so make sure to check back in with us.
 There are also some helpful articles about using antifungals in your cooking, what to drink instead of your morning coffee, and much more!

 Preparing meals while on the anti Candida diet is much easier than you think.
-Once you get used to all the new, healthy ingredients, you'll be whipping up delicious meals in no time!
+Once you get used to all the new, healthy ingredients, you'll be whipping up tasty meals in no time!

 What Are People Saying?